Eomys/pyleecan-doc/Tests_Turorials/how.to.parametrize.md

 # Parametrizing test

 Pytest enables to go much further and test more cases on a single test by running a test with different input data.
 This is a very good alternative to test different data without duplicating the code.
-With that, it is possible to have a set of data which will be right and one another false.
-The speed of the tests will be increase by doing parametrization !
-To do so, just need to use the parametrize marker.
+With this method, it is possible to have a set of data for which the test should pass and another one for which it should fail.
+The speed of the tests will also be increased by using parametrization.
+To do so, the parametrize marker simply needs to be used.
 This marker has two arguments:
 * a tuple containing the test parameters names
-* a list containing tuples, each tuple contains the input data for one test run
+* a list containing tuples, each tuple containing the input data for one test run

 One can also add markers to a specific input.
-In the following example we use the xfail marker to specify that the test is supposed to fail with (1, 0) in input:
+In the following example, we use the xfail marker to specify that the test is supposed to fail with (1, 0) in input:
 ```py
 import pytest